dvanderelst-classes/python-class/README.md

 ## Quizzes FAQ

-**Where can I find the Quizzes?** All quizzes can be found on the GitHub page, in the `Quizzes` folder: https://github.uc.edu/vanderdt/PythonCourse/tree/master/Quizzes.
+**Where can I find the Quizzes?** All quizzes can be found on the GitHub page, in the `Quizzes` folder.

 **How should I submit a quiz?** Copy paste your answers into a Word file or any other text document.
 Please include the question numbers, you name and the quiz name into the document.
 You can use the Word template in the Quizzes folder.
 Quizzes should be submitted in Blackboard.
 Goto `Course Content` and submit the quiz under the appropriate Assignment.